SiegfredLorelle/genshin-checkin-bot/.ignore/prd.md

 **FR6:** The system shall run as a Python script using Selenium WebDriver that successfully completes the full HoYoLAB check-in process locally

-**FR7:** The system shall integrate with GitHub Actions for scheduled daily execution at 6 AM PHT in a cloud environment
+**FR7:** The system shall be designed for future GitHub Actions integration for scheduled daily execution at 6 AM PHT in a cloud environment, with initial Epic 1 focusing on local validation only

 **FR8:** The system shall provide manual trigger fallback option for critical streak maintenance during automation failures